jkanschik/differential-geometry-in-lean/docs/existingConcepts/manifolds.rst

   which means we have a proper topology.

-  The type class ``ChartedSpace`` defines an atlas on the topological space, i.e. a set of homoemorphisms from ``M`` to the model space such that the domains cover the whole space.
+  The type class ``ChartedSpace`` defines an atlas on the topological space, i.e. a set of (partial) homoemorphisms from ``M`` to the model space such that the domains cover the whole space.
   This doesn't define a manifold structure yet, because it doesn't define how the charts are "glued together".

   To do so, we need the type class ``IsManifold``, which states that the coordinate transformations of the charted space form a groupoid of differentiable maps.